GDPR Tips and Best Practices

 Under GDPR, there are 99 articles that cover how personal data of EU citizens is handled.
 These apply to all instances of data, from production data to backups and all data shared with contractors.
 The regulation applies to any organization that processes or collects data from EU citizens—no matter where that organization is located.

-It has been estimated that more than half of companies affected will not be compliant by May 25 or even by year’s end.
+It has been estimated that more than half of the companies affected will not be compliant by May 25 or even by year’s end.

 Below are some best practices that can guide your GDPR compliance in the cloud and your broader security initiatives.